October 21st, 2020

 Who is Subject to GDPR?

-Before we detail how to handle GDPR, we need to define the subject of the law.
 In the GDPR context, a data subject is any identified or identifiable person residing in the EU whose personal data is processed.
-It includes both living or dead people and their dependents, ascendants, and descendants.
+It includes both living and dead people and their dependents, ascendants, and descendants.

 Group 40